-In both the Hogsback and in the upper and middle reaches of Bauman Creek, to the north of Indian Woods, there is mixed swamp.
+In both the Hogsback and in the upper and middle reaches of Bauman Creek, to the north of Ancient Woods, there is mixed swamp.
 Picture deciduous and coniferous trees growing among pools and wet soil.
 Visible on the north side of Blair Road across from Springbank Farm is deciduous swamp and marsh habitat, fed by Cruickston Creek and extending into the alvar habitat towards the Grand River.
 There is more marsh habitat extending west from where the Grand Trunk Trail meets Blair Road near rare’s Slit Barn.
 Look for areas thick with cattails, little tree cover and often visible open water.
 There is also a pond (a shallow open-water wetland) on the south edge of Fountain Street, north of the Preston Flats agricultural field.

-The extent of wetlands is significant within the Reserve, as is their importance.
+The extent of wetlands is significant within the reserve, as is their importance.
 They offer vital habitat to creatures of all sorts, from the microscopic to our largest birds and mammals and are immeasurably connected to the rest of the landscape.
 They provide countless key natural-resource services through water retention and recharge, biological productivity, and even climate regulation.
 The health of these ecosystems, like that of all ecosystems, affects the economic, social and cultural well-being of humans.
 This is a topic that has lead to international discussion, research, and even some co-operation.
 It is fortunate that rare has the opportunity to preserve at least the valuable wetlands that exist within the Reserve – and to add to the growing awareness of this precious resource around the world.

 -Photo by J. Dillon & J. Moser